desmid/mview/README.md

 Each method can be used by an ordinary user installing into their own account, or by a system administrator installing onto a computer with multiple users.
-It is assumed that Perl is already installed and on your `PATH'.
+It is assumed that Perl is already installed and on your `PATH`.

 * Installer script